MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 Admins must **enable** the capability in the Admin portal.
 [Learn more](../admin/service-admin-portal-integration.md).

-If the capability is not enabled in your tenant, you can't view a Power BI report in your browser.
-Instead, you are directed to download the file to your device.
+If the capability isn't enabled in your tenant, you can't view a Power BI report in your browser.
+Instead, you're directed to download the file to your device.
 You can then open the file in Power BI Desktop.
 For the optimal viewing experience, we encourage admins to enable the functionality.

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-one-drive-setting-off.png" alt-text="Screenshot of capability disabled view":::